New Jersey Route 70: Ocean and Monmouth counties

-Route 70 enters Manchester Township again past this traffic circle and becomes a two-lane undivided road, passing near the wooded residential Leisure Knoll community before crossing CR 571.
-Past CR 571, the route heads through wooded suburban residential and business areas, crossing into Toms River.
-Here, the road intersects CR 527 and CR 637 before becoming a four-lane divided highway again and encountering US 9 at a modified cloverleaf interchange.
-Following the US 9 interchange, Route 70 enters Lakewood Township and turns more to the east, crossing CR 623 prior to a modified cloverleaf interchange with the Garden State Parkway.
-From here, the route continues into Brick Township and passes several shopping centers, intersecting CR 528 and CR 549.
-At the CR 528 intersection, the road is briefly an undivided highway.
-It turns northeast, crossing the Metedeconk River before intersecting Route 88.
-After this intersection, Route 70 passes more inhabited areas separated from the road by trees, crossing both CR 632 and CR 549 Spur.
-A short distance later, it becomes an undivided road and crosses the Manasquan River on the September 11th Memorial Bridge, entering Brielle, Monmouth County.
+Route 70 enters Manchester again past this traffic circle and becomes a two-lane undivided road, passing near the wooded residential Leisure Knoll community before crossing the intersection of Ridgeway Road (CR 571).
+Past Ridgeway Road (CR 571), the route heads through wooded suburban residential and business areas, crossing into Toms River.
+Here, the road intersects with Whitesville Road (CR 527) and Massachusetts Avenue (CR 637) before becoming a four-lane divided highway again and encountering US 9 at a modified cloverleaf interchange.
+Following the US 9 interchange, Route 70 enters Lakewood and turns more to the east, crossing the intersection of New Hampshire Avenue (CR 623) before crossing a modified cloverleaf interchange with the Garden State Parkway.
+From here, the route continues into Brick and passes several shopping centers, intersecting with Cedar Bridge Avenue (CR 528), Chambers Bridge Road (CR 549), and Brick Blvd (CR 631).
+At the intersection of Cedar Bridge Avenue (CR 528), the road is briefly an undivided highway.
+It turns northeast, crossing the Metedeconk River before intersecting with Route 88 and Princeton Avenue (CR 630).
+After this intersection, Route 70 passes more inhabited areas separated from the road by trees, crossing both the intersections of Burnt Tavern Road (CR 632) and Herbertsville Road (CR 549 Spur).After a short distance, it becomes an undivided road and crosses the Manasquan River on the September 11th Memorial Bridge, briefly entering Point Pleasant and entering Brielle in Monmouth County.
 The September 11th Memorial Bridge is dedicated to residents of Monmouth and Ocean counties who lost their lives in the September 11 attacks.
 After the bridge, the route turns north through residential areas and becomes a divided highway again, briefly forming the border between Wall Township to the west and Brielle to the east before fully entering Wall Township.
-Route 70 ends at the former Brielle Circle intersection with Route 34 and Route 35, where the road continues north as part of Route 35.
+Route 70 ends at the former Brielle Circle intersection with Route 34 and Route 35, where the road continues north on Route 35.